neumino/neumino.github.io/movies.md

-### Batman: The Long Halloween, Part Two
+### Snake Eyes: G.I.
+Joe Origins
-*Released on 2021-07-26, vote average 8.1*
+*Released on 2021-07-22, vote average 6.9*

-As Gotham City&#39;s young vigilante, the Batman, struggles to pursue a brutal serial killer, district attorney Harvey Dent gets caught in a feud involving the criminal family of the Falcones.
+After saving the life of their heir apparent, tenacious loner Snake Eyes is welcomed into an ancient Japanese clan called the Arashikage where he is taught the ways of the ninja warrior.
+But, when secrets from his past are revealed, Snake Eyes&#39; honor and allegiance will be tested – even if that means losing the trust of those closest to him.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/eVo174bgnQc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Vd2sm63Xwfw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>